mindmotivate/multicloudclass/launch-template-tutorial-test.md

 ## Create an EC2 Instance: <a name="example-templates-autoscaling-full-stack-template"></a>

-Our next tasks will be to create a EC2.
+Our next task will be to create an EC2 instance.
 EC2 stands for *Elastic Compute Cloud" It is the Amazon Web Services version of a virtual machine.\.

-For additional info on the `EC2`\. please click the following link: [AWS::EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/EC2.html)\.
+For additional info on the `EC2` please click the following link: [AWS::EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/EC2.html)\.

 + Navigate to EC2 console (type EC2 in the top search bar)\.